eclipse-oniro-mirrors/applications_app_samples/README.md

 ## Introduction<a name="section1470103520301"></a>

-We provide a series of app samples to help you quickly get familiar with the APIs and app development process of the HarmonyOS and OpenHarmony SDKs.
+We provide a series of app samples to help you quickly get familiar with the APIs and app development process of the OpenHarmony SDKs.
 Each app sample is an independent project in DevEco Studio.
 You can import a project into DevEco Studio to learn how to use APIs in the sample by browsing code, building the project, and installing and running the app.

 ## Content <a name="sectionMenu"></a>